Greatest Hits: Elvis Presley

 While songwriters Mike Lieber and Jerry Stoller are best known for some of their work for the Coasters and other black artists, they wrote and studio-produced many of the songs for Elvis' hit records ... and his early movies - 'Loving You', 'King Creole' and 'Jailhouse Rock.'
 In fact, it's the royalties from Elvis' songs ('Hound Dog,' 'Don't,' 'Santa Claus Is Back In Town,' 'Love Me,' 'Treat Me Nice,' 'Trouble' and more) that have kept them in a plush lifestyle.
 Lieber and Stoller steadfastly refused to make split royalty-deals with Elvis' manager, Colonel Tom Parker, who demanded a 50% kickback from all songwriters.
 As a result, they basically stopped writing songs for Elvis (post-Army) and his musical career started downhill because the quality of song material declined.

 On the occasion of Elvis' death in 1977, John Lennon quipped, "Elvis died when he went into the Army."
 Lennon may have been a jerk but he was right about Elvis' music.
 He also said, regarding rock-and-roll, "Before Elvis there was nothing."
-Sadly, Elvis gradually evolved into a joke - except for a few shining moments, like his '68 Comeback Special.
+Sadly, Elvis gradually evolved into a joke - except for a few shining moments, such as his '68 Comeback Special.

 I never met Elvis or saw him perform in person but I've eaten at the Krispy Kreme shop right down the street from Graceland - where Elvis used to get 'em.
 (I bet he used to buy 100 dozen at a time.
 Just sent a fleet of Caddys and said, "Put 'em in the trunk, boys.
 Thank yew.
 Thank yew vurrah much.")
 Graceland is south of Memphis, less than a mile from the Mississippi border.
 The Krispy Kreme is on the same street as Graceland (Highway 51) but it's actually in Mississippi.